-SECURI PURSUANT TO SECTI TIES EXCHANGE ACT fiscal year ended December THE SECU ORT PURSUANT TO SE JRITIES EXCHANGE AC C ransition period from Co ommission file number 1-13 3905 COMPY IN TEDNATI ONAL INC NTERNATION OF REGISTRANT AS SPECIFIED I (Exact name of Registrant as specified i in its charter) Delaware (State or other jurisdiction of incorporation or organization) 57-0981653 (IRS Employer Identification No.) 5430 LBJ Freeway, Suite 1700, Three Lincoln Centre, Dallas, Texas (Address of principal executive offices) 75240-2620 (Zip Code) Registrant's telephone number, including area code (972) 448-1400 Securities regis stered pursuant to Section 1 12(b) of the Act: Trading Title of each class Symbol(s) Name of each exchange on which registered Class A common stock CIX NYSE American Securities registere ed pursuant to Section 12(g g) of the Act: None.
-Indicate by check mark: If the Registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Securit ties Act.
-Yes □ No ⊠ If the Registrant is not required to file reports pursuant to S Section 13 or Section 15(d) o of the Act.
-Yes □ No ⊠ Whether the Registrant (1) has filed all reports required preceding 12 months and (2) has been subject to such filin • r 15(d) of the Securities Exchange Act of 1934 during the 90 days.
-Yes $\boxtimes$ No $\square$ Whether the registrant has submitted electronically every during the preceding 12 months (or for such shorter period ed to be submitted pursuant to Rule 405 of Regulation S-T quired to submit such files).
-Yes $\boxtimes$ No $\square$ ated filer, smaller reporting company, or emerging growth r reporting company", and "emerging growth company" in Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Smaller reporting company □ If an emerging growth company, indicate by check mark is any new or revised financial accounting standards provide ~ not to use the extended transition period for complying with of the Exchange Act. $\square$ Whether the Registrant is a shell Company (as defined in I Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market value of the 1.7 million shares of values business day of the Registrant's most recently completed. liates of CompX International Inc. as of June 28, 2019 (the proximated \$28.3 million.
-As of February 20, 2020, registrant had 12,443,057 shares of Class A common stock, \$ \$.01 par value per share, outstanding.
+For the fiscal year ended December 31, 2020 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\ to \\\\ Commission file number 1-13905 COMPX INTERNATIONAL INC. (Exact name of Registrant as specified in its charter) Delaware 57-0981653 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 5430 LBJ Freeway, Suite 1700 Dallas, Texas 75240-2620 (Address of principal executive offices) Registrant's telephone number, including area code: (972) 448-1400 Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Symbol(s) Name of each exchange on which registered NYSE American Class A common stock CIX No securities registered pursuant to Section 12(g) of the Act.
+Indicate by check mark: If the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\square$ No $\boxtimes$ If the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\boxtimes$ Whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☒ No ☐ Whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registration was required to submit such files).
+Yes 🗵 No 🗆 Whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act. П Large accelerated filer Accelerated filer Non-accelerated filer $\times$ Smaller reporting company Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+As of February 24, 2021, registrant had 12,451,157 shares of Class A common stock, \$.01 par value per share, outstanding, business day of the Registrant's most recently completed second fiscal quarter) approximated \$23.3 million.